LegacyTemplates/react-spa/README.md

     $ dotnet tool install -g x

-    $ x new react-spa ProjectName
+    $ x new LegacyTemplates/react-spa ProjectName

 Alternatively write new project files directly into an empty repository, using the Directory Name as the ProjectName: